Three day trip

 A last coffee on the road south, back through the pass and down into dairy country.
 Restrooms, a bakery stop, a final glance at Hvammsfjörður before we turn inland.

-2. Erpsstaðir Dairy Farm
+2. Erpsstaðir

 A working dairy of 50 cows that turns morning milk into the country’s most famous ice cream by noon.
 We visit the barns, taste the skyr, taste the cheese, and almost certainly leave with cones in hand — even in February, especially in February.